Dynamotivation/dynamotivation.github.io/content/portfolio/software/ben-plays-games-soundboard.md

 ---

 Since this was a quick and short lived project there really was not much to be learned.
-It mainly marked a turning point away from the "solo developed from the ground up"-mindset which would eventually culminate in [Stellenwerttafel Plus](/portfolio/software/stellenwerttafel-plus/).
+It mainly marked a turning point away from the "solo developed from the ground up"-mindset which would eventually culminate in [*Stellenwerttafel Plus*](/portfolio/software/stellenwerttafel-plus/).